Health & Wellness

 And while the virus hasn’t yet affected dogs in the U.S. or Canada, you may be interested to learn more.
 Here’s what we know so far about monkeypox in dogs.

-Monkeypox is a disease caused by the monkeypox virus,” Dr. Emily Singler, Fetch by The Dodo’s on-staff veterinarian, says.
+Monkeypox is a disease caused by the monkeypox virus,” Dr. Emily Singler, Fetch’s on-staff veterinarian, says.
 “It’s closely related to the smallpox virus in humans, which was eradicated in 1980.
 Monkeypox was first discovered in research monkeys in 1958, so it’s not a brand-new disease.”

 Humans have been experiencing monkeypox infections since the 1970s in relatively small clusters until this year, she adds.

 People spread the disease to other people through close contact.
 “Close contact can mean contact with respiratory droplets, skin lesions and other bodily fluids from an infected individual,” Dr. Singler shares.
 “Other sources of transmission can include bites or scratches that break the skin, contact with contaminated surfaces and eating meat from an infected animal.”

 It’s believed that monkeypox can spread from an infected person to an animal through close contact, like petting, cuddling, sleeping in the same bed, hugging, kissing or licking, the Center for Disease Control & Prevention explains.